 The Company primarily uses funds for working capital requirements, capital expenditures and payment of dividends.
-Shareholders' equity as at February 3, 2018 amounted to \$340.8 million or \$5.38 per share (January 28, 2017 - \$373.5 million or \$5.90 per share).
+Shareholders' equity as at February 2, 2019 amounted to \$339.6 million or \$5.36 per share (February 3, 2018 - \$342.0 million or \$5.40 per share).
 The Company continues to be in a strong financial position.
-The Company's principal sources of liquidity are its cash and cash equivalents and investments in marketable securities of \$166.7 million as at February 3, 2018 (January 28, 2017 - \$175.1 million).
+The Company's principal sources of liquidity are its cash and cash equivalents and investments in marketable securities of \$162.2 million as at February 2, 2019 (February 3, 2018 - \$166.7 million).
 Cash is held in interest bearing accounts with major Canadian financial institutions.
 The Company closely monitors its risk with respect to cash investments.
-The Company has unsecured borrowing and working capital credit facilities available up to an amount of \$75 million or its U.S. dollar equivalent.
-As at February 3, 2018, \$4.3 million (January 28, 2017 - \$9.7 million) of the operating lines of credit were committed for documentary and standby letters of credit.
+The Company has unsecured borrowing and working capital credit facilities available up to an amount of \$75.0 million or its U.S. dollar equivalent.
+As at February 2, 2019, \$4.2 million (February 3, 2018 - \$4.3 million) of the operating lines of credit were committed for documentary and standby letters of credit.
 These credit facilities are used principally for U.S. dollar letters of credit to satisfy international third-party vendors which require such backing before confirming purchase orders issued by the Company and to support U.S. dollar foreign exchange forward contract purchases.
 The Company rarely uses such credit facilities for other purposes.
-The commany considers it probable that a payment has to be made to the other party of the contract.
+The committed operating lines of credit are recorded when the Company considers it probable that a payment has to be made to the other party of the contract.
 The Company has recorded no liability with respect to these commitments.
-The reduction in the commitments under the operating lines of credit reflects the Company has recorded no liability with respect to these commitments.
-The reduction in the commitments under the operating lines of credit reflects the Company's initiative to change payment settlement from documentary letters of credit towards open credit.